 Once you’ve selected a starting built-in template, you’ll want to adapt the colors.
 To do so, simply open the slide master via the View tab, and click on Create New Theme Colors in the Colors drop-down menu.

 Depending on the project, you may or may not have a predefined color palette.
 If you do, go ahead and use it to create your new theme colors.
 If you don’t, try doing a key-word search on the internet to see what colors others associate with the topic of your course.
 Still not inspired?
 Play around with this color wheel to see which colors look nice together, or check out the examples hub on E-Learning Heroes.
-For my example, I drew inspiration from the colors used in the illustration for this article about Articulate Studio ’13 examples.

 Once you’ve adapted the theme colors to your liking, choose a name for your new color palette and click Save.